nushell/nushell.github.io/lang-guide/lang-guide.md

 3. redirect stderr to a file, using `e> file_path`, or `e+o> file_path`
 4. use `do -i { cmd } | complete` to capture both stdout and stderr as structured data

-Let's see the difference between them:

-Assume that we have following code
+For the next examples, let's assume this file:
 ```nushell
 # demo.nu
 print "foo"
 print -e "barbar"
 ```

 It prints `foo` to stdout and `barbar` to stderr.
-The following table illustrates the difference between them:
+The following table illustrates the differences between the different redirection styles:

 Redirection to a pipeline: